btdat2506/HCMUS_GraduationThesis/README.md

 # HCMUS FETEL Graduation Thesis Report

+---
+### To-do:

+- Fix the abstract (958x)

+Do all the Appendix

+- Write about the VC707 board
+- Replace the Im2Col image in Chapter 6
+- Do we need to give a note at what Decoupled interface is?

+- Rewrite Chapter 1
+	+ Survey alternative frameworks.
+	+ Put BOOM core (in Chap2) to here if needed.
+---

 To build the latex pdf file, run the following code block in the terminal at the repository directory:

 ```powershell